Chenxingyu1990/A-Boundary-Based-Out-of-Distribution-Classifier-for-Generalized-Zero-Shot-Learning/README.md

 ### A Pytorch implementation

 ## Overview
 This library contains a Pytorch implementation of 'A Boundary Based Out-of-Distribution Classifier for Generalized Zero-Shot Learning' [1] (#citation)(https://arxiv.org/abs/2008.04872).
-This work is build on top of S-VAE, as presented in [[2]](#citation)(http://arxiv.org/abs/1804.00891).
+This work is built on top of S-VAE, as presented in [[2]](#citation)(http://arxiv.org/abs/1804.00891).

 ## Dependencies